Speakers and Session Highlights

 Innovation in Carbon Black: The Development Of Usable and Durable Biologically Derived Carbon Black Alternative From Living Ink Technologies: Stevan Albers; Les Watkins

 Living Ink Technologies generates black pigments capable of replacing many grades of carbon black in offset, flexo and screen ink formulations.
 Our innovative technology allows processed biomass to be converted into carbon black particles with small size, high porosity, high UV resistance and high heat tolerance.
 Inks containing our innovative pigment have “inked” commercial corrugate and kraft boxes, graphic tees, footwear, cosmetic products, and plastic masterbatch products for consumer brands worldwide.
-The company invites you to an open discussion of the additional opportunities to leverage this innovative carbon black alternative.
+The company invited attendees to an open discussion of the additional opportunities to leverage this innovative carbon black alternative.

 12:30 PM-2:30PM